 - It may help if you have a process for developing qualified leads.
 There is little sense in sending proposals to businesses that cannot afford to hire you or are too big for you to manage correctly.

-These are the key elements to include in any proposal.
+These are the key elements you need to include if you want to create the best marketing proposals.
 Now, let's discuss some of the different types of marketing services and how this might affect your proposals.